v0rkath/v0rkath/README.md

 - ✍️ I'm currently working on [FlyMil](https://github.com/v0rkath/FlyMil) as mentioned above.
 - 📖 I'm currently reading the Advanced React book by [Nadia Makarevich](https://github.com/adevnadia).
-- 💭 What I want to learn next: More details about Playwright and utilise it in my next project.
+- 💭 What I want to learn next: More details about Turborepo for optimising scripts and caching.
 - ✉️ How to reach me: `callum.elder@fastmail.com`
 - 🙂 Pronouns: he/him
 - ❔ Fun fact: I was an avionics engineer on fighter jets.